 - Each pupil in year seven will be assigned a baseline threshold in year seven against which progress will be measured using a variety of data; KS2 standardised scores, CATs and GL suite of assessment tests.
-These thresholds are based on age related expectations - they are not labels - rather planning tools for teachers giving them a starting point to plan for progression. - Key knowledge, skills and understanding in all subjects will be assessed each half term as part of the school's three cycles of IPM. - Learners' performance will be judged in relation to their baseline as well-above, above, at, below or well-below expected progress - Attainment and progress data be used in conjunction with a pupil's baseline threshold by subject teachers, middle leaders and the Senior Leadership Team to monitor, track and evaluate the progress of individuals, groups and cohorts.
+These thresholds are based on age related expectations - they are not labels - rather planning tools for teachers giving them a starting point to plan for progression. - Key knowledge, skills and understanding in all subjects will be assessed each half term as part of the school's assessment cycle. - Learners' performance will be tracked in relation to their baseline. - Attainment and progress data will be used in conjunction with a pupil's baseline threshold by subject teachers, middle leaders and the Senior Leadership Team to monitor, live track and evaluate the progress of individuals, groups and cohorts.